Crew With BDA Productions!

-TIME COMMITMENT: The total time you'll spend during your internship depends a lot on how quickly you learn new skills and how much experience you want to gain crewing productions.
-During the training period (the first 5 weeks), you'll be busy - engaged in the classes, homework and practice time.
-During this time you are not likely to be crewing shoots unless you just want to attend to watch.
-The minimum commitment during this time is around 4-6 hours a week.
+The time you'll spend each week depends a lot on how quickly you learn new skills and how much experience you want to gain crewing productions.
+We'd say that you should probably anticipate crewing on shoots somewhere around 4 to 5 hours a week, in addition to your self-learning using our materials.
 However, this depends a lot on your aptitude and how quickly you learn.
-Ultimately, you're learning a skill and you should be practicing with our gear as much as you can during this training phase.
-If you pick up the skills quickly, you will only be spending a few additional hours above that minimum time.
-If not, your required time commitment could easily double those weekly hours to 8+.
+Though there's no minimum time requirement, only participants who have been actively working on BDA Productions' live events will be eligible to attend BDA classes at no charge.
+Ultimately, you're learning a skill and you should be practicing with our gear as much as you can during this internship.
 Our analogy is that your goal is to learn to drive.
 To do this, we teach you how to use a car (our video gear) and the basics of driving.
 However, to become a proficient driver, you have to drive around a lot!
-After the training phase, you'll want to crew on as many shoots as you can to gain real-world experience.
-We might have 1-2 shoots a week and they each run around 3-5 hours each.
-How many shoots you choose to crew is up to you, but again, the more you drive the car, the better driver you'll be!
+You'll want to crew on as many shoots as you can to gain practical real-world experience, as well as the ability to successfully work collaboratively with a video crew, troubleshoot last-minute technical issues, and ultimately develop the confidence to film a live event smoothly and efficiently.
+We might have one to two shoots a week and they each run around 3 to 5 hours each how many shoots you choose to crew is up to you, but again, the more you drive the car, the better driver you'll be!

-- Extensive training provided to become a better videographer.
+- On-the-job training provided to help you become a better videographer.

 - Learn how to live-stream events with a multi-camera production system.

 - Gain experience, practical skills, and add to your video production portfolio of work.

 - Work on live productions with a video crew.